WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week5.md

  * But you must report your performance on Cavas.
  * We will provide solutions and discuss them in the lab.
  * [Lab exercises](/files/LectureNotes/files/exercises/lab5.lagda.md).
- * An additional collection of [homework](/files/LectureNotes/files/exercises/homework4.lagda.md) exercises is also provided with [solutions](/files/LectureNotes/files/exercises/homework4-solutions.lagda.md) (avoid looking at them until you have attempted the homework).
+ * An additional collection of [homework4](/files/LectureNotes/files/exercises/homework4.lagda.md) exercises was also provided with [solutions](/files/LectureNotes/files/exercises/homework4-solutions.lagda.md) (avoid looking at them until you have attempted the homework).
+ * For this week, the additional collection of [homework5](/files/LectureNotes/files/exercises/homework5.lagda.md) exercises was also provided with [solutions](/files/LectureNotes/files/exercises/homework5-solutions.lagda.md) (avoid looking at them until you have attempted the homework).

 ### Next week we will have the Practice Test